-- 84. In the Base Case, capital investment in wells and lease facilities at the Site was never amortized. - 85.
-The results of the Base Case income analysis are summarized in Exhibit E.48 The Internal Rate of Return ("IRR") test for amortization was never achieved, as the cumulative IRR never exceeded the 8% market rate of return.
-The Net Present Value ("NPV") test for amortization was also never achieved, as the cumulative net present value did not exceed zero. - 86.
-The total capital investment of \$242,000 was not amortized due to \$28,000 negative net cash flow between 1979 and 2022.
-The cumulative IRR was below zero and remained at that level through 2022.
+- 86. In the Base Case, capital investment in the well and lease facilities at the Site were amortized within ten years in 1948. - 87.
+The results of the Base Case income analysis are summarized in Exhibit E. The Internal Rate of Return ("IRR") test for amortization was achieved in 1948 when the cumulative IRR exceeded the 8% market rate of return.
+The Net Present Value ("NPV") test for amortization was also achieved in 1948 when the cumulative net present value exceeded zero. - 88.
+The total capital investment of \$273,000 was amortized by \$1.1 million of net cash flow between 1938 and 2022.
+Original capital investment was amortized within ten years of the resumption of operations.
+The cumulative IRR increased to about 18% by 1960 and remained at that level through 2022.